 The police districts receive and prepare applications for residence and work permits.

 The police process a great deal of the applications themselves, but they cannot reject applications.
-Cases that they cannot process themselves are sent to the UDI.
+Cases that they cannot process themselves are sent to UDI.

-In addition, the police open expulsion cases to be decided by the UDI.
+In addition, the police open expulsion cases to be decided by UDI.
 They can also make decisions on rejection.

 The first-line service for immigrants who want to visit or move to Norway.
 The Foreign Service provides information about regulations and procedures and processes applications for visitor's visas.

 The foreign service missions in the countries from which asylum seekers come report to Landinfo about the human rights situation in these countries.
-If necessary, the foreign service missions verify concrete information in asylum cases on behalf of the UDI and UNE.
+If necessary, the foreign service missions verify concrete information in asylum cases on behalf of UDI and UNE.